leedgbr/audience-api/README_applicant.md

   to return 201, or any other 2xx success statuses.
 * There is no specific requirement to expose details about system errors to clients.
 * There is a user scenario that requires a list of post comments without the post details.
+* The source system is a trusted system that does not return anything crazy that we shouldn't be returning back to clients.

 ## Notes